saphena/chasm/betatest.md

 #### Missed combo analysis

-This is a much requested feature - the ability to ask the question "why did this entrant not score this combo?" and receive a listing of "missed" or unclaimed bonuses resulting in failure to claim a combo.
+This is a niche requirement desired by rally teams with too much time on their hands - the ability to ask the question "why did this entrant not score this combo?" and receive a listing of "missed" or unclaimed bonuses resulting in failure to claim a combo.